Lizzhan/2800-202510-BBY17/README.md

 * The user can view their profile details by clicking on the person icon in the top navbar.
 * The user can click on the FAQ button on the bottom footer-bar to see the details of the site's authors.
 * The user can click on the GitHub icon in the bottom footer-bar to re-route to the GitHub repo the developers used to make Recipedia.

-## 6 - How to use our webapp:

-6.1 - How to use Recipedia

 6.2 - Known Bugs and Limitations
 * The system will only suggest recipes that are exact matches of a list of the ingredients the user contains.